Eight Limbs of Yoga Find A Yoga Practice Right For You

 The Eight Limbs of Yoga, Find a Yoga Practice Right for You

-There is much to this ancient system than physical postures associated with Asana.
-Learn how the seven traditional yoga paths differ from the eight paths of Patanjali.
-Discover the right yoga practice.
+There is much more to this ancient system than the physical postures associated with Asana.
+Learn how the seven traditional yoga paths differ from Patanjali’s eight paths and discover the right yoga practice.

 How to Find A Yoga Practice

 Selecting the correct Yoga practice is important, but it can be confusing because there are so many kinds of Yoga available.
-This article summarizes the content of the main systems you can make an informed choice.
+This article summarizes the content of the primary systems so you can make an informed choice.

-There are many different schools of thought about yoga, and many different ways to categorize the practice of this art.
-We will discuss the two main ways of grouping and then list all the different types available.
+There are many schools of thought about Yoga and many ways to categorize the practice of this art.
+We will discuss the two fundamental ways of grouping and then list all the different types available.

 The practice of Yoga may be the most widely used system of physical and mental development.
-Most people associate Yoga with its physical postures.
-However, this is only one of the aspects of this holistic system.
+Most people associate Yoga with its physical postures, but this is only one aspect of this holistic system.

-Indian folklore tells us Shiva, the Adiyogi, or the first yogi.
-Legend has it he lived several thousand years ago before recorded history and he gave the system we know as Yoga to the Sapta Rishis, the original seven sages.
+Indian folklore tells us about Shiva, the Adiyogi, or the first yogi.
+Legend has it he lived several thousand years before recorded history and gave the system we know as Yoga to the Sapta Rishis, the original seven sages.
 He did not leave a written record.

-Legend has it; he was too wild to be a scholar.
-So, he chose seven people and gave each a different aspect of the system and these became the seven traditional Yoga paths.
+Legend has it he was too wild to be a scholar.
+So, he chose seven people and gave each a different aspect of the system.
+These became the seven traditional Yoga paths.
 Today, there are hundreds of variations of these forms.

 Many scholars consider Patanjali the father of Yoga.
-He did not invent Yoga, but he did create a text which outlined a new way to organize the system.
+He did not invent Yoga, but he created a text that outlined a new way to organize the system.

-There are seven traditional Yoga paths, but there are eight limbs of Yoga so it can make things confusing.
+There are seven traditional Yoga paths, but there are eight limbs of Yoga, so it can make things confusing.
 These are two different ways to categorize the system.
-The seven “types” of Yoga are the traditional way of categorizing the method, while the 8 limbs is the system which was complied by Patanjali.
+The seven “types” of Yoga are the traditional way of categorizing the method, while the “8 limbs” are the system that was complied by Patanjali.
 He is a later authoritative teacher around the 2nd century.
 Here’s a comparison between the two:

 The seven traditional types of Yoga are: